stcox/gke-wordpress/USAGE.md

 ```

 ## Usage
-### Adding websites
+### Adding sites
-The example uses `mysite-com`, for the site's namespace, and `mysite.com` for the domain. **All WordPress namespaces are automatically prefixed with **`wp-`** to create the site's namespace, so they are easier to find; consequently, the example namespace will appear as **`wp-mysite-com`** in kubernetes.
+The example site uses `mysite-com`, for the site's namespace, and `mysite.com` for the domain. **All WordPress site namespaces are automatically prefixed with `wp-`** to make them easier to find; consequently, the example namespace will appear as **`wp-mysite-com`** in k8s.

-The example domain, `mysite.com` only works with HTTP via a local hosts file.
-You should substitute your own domain.
+The example domain name is, `mysite.com` must be substituted with your own domain.

-Free LetsEncrypt SSL certificates are available for any domains you control.
-LetsEncrypt is enabled by setting `tls: true` in the site's configuration file.
+Kube-lego provides free LetsEncrypt SSL certificates for any domains you control.
+LetsEncrypt is enabled by default, but can be disabled in the sites `values.yaml` file.

 1. **Create an A record** for your domain, `mysite.com` at domain registrar (Godaddy, et al.), and point it to your Ingress IP address.
 [Get your cluster's Ingress IP Address](http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#!/service?namespace=nginx-ingress)